 Once an injury to an animal happens, it’s important to stabilize the joint as much as possible.
 That’s where rehabilitation is key.

-Our Chattanooga Pet Rehab Dedicated to Healing Injured Pets
+Our Chattanooga Pet Rehab is Dedicated to Healing Injured Pets

 Through the use of targeted exercises, stretches, and modalities such as a therapeutic laser, ultrasound, and massage, the therapist can work on the specific weak spots in your pet’s musculoskeletal system, helping to tone the supporting muscles and improve both healing and function.